-TL;DR โ€” Anthropic's API pricing in 2026 has remained remarkably stable compared to competitors.
-Claude Opus 4 holds at $15/$75 per million tokens, Sonnet 4 at $3/$15, and Haiku 3.5 at $0.25/$1.25.
-While OpenAI and Google have aggressively cut prices (Gemini 3 Flash dropped 50% in March alone), Anthropic has kept rates unchanged since Opus 4's launch โ€” betting on quality over price competition.
-The result: Claude is now 5-60x more expensive than alternatives for equivalent tasks.
+TL;DR — Anthropic's API pricing in 2026 has shifted with the launch of Claude Opus 4.6 and Sonnet 4.6 in late March.
+Opus 4.6 holds the premium $15/$75 per million tokens rate with improved reasoning, while Sonnet 4.6 at $3/$15 now competes with GPT-5.4 ($2.50/$15) on coding tasks.
+Haiku 3.5 remains the budget option at $0.25/$1.25.
+While OpenAI, Google, and DeepSeek have aggressively cut prices (DeepSeek V4 Flash dropped to $0.14/$0.28 in April, halving V3's prices), Anthropic continues betting on quality over price competition.
+The result: Claude is now 3-250x more expensive than alternatives for equivalent tasks.
 Teams using ClawRouters to route only complex requests to Claude (and everything else to cheaper models) are saving 40-60% on their total AI API spend without sacrificing output quality.

 For a broader view across all providers, see our complete LLM API pricing guide for 2026.

-Current Anthropic API Pricing (April 2026)
+Complete Anthropic API Pricing Table (April 2026)

-| Model | Input (/1M tokens) | Output (/1M tokens) | Context Window | Best For | |-------|--------------------|--------------------|----------------|----------| | Claude Opus 4 | $15.00 | $75.00 | 200K | Complex reasoning, research, code architecture | | Claude Sonnet 4 | $3.00 | $15.00 | 200K | General coding, writing, analysis | | Claude Haiku 3.5 | $0.25 | $1.25 | 200K | Classification, extraction, simple Q&A |
+| Model | Input (/1M tokens) | Output (/1M tokens) | Context Window | Prompt Caching (Input) | Batch API Discount | Best For | |-------|--------------------|--------------------|----------------|----------------------|-------------------|----------| | Claude Opus 4.6 | $15.00 | $75.00 | 200K | $7.50 (50% off) | 50% off | Complex reasoning, research, multi-step analysis | | Claude Opus 4 | $15.00 | $75.00 | 200K | $7.50 (50% off) | 50% off | Complex reasoning (legacy, still available) | | Claude Sonnet 4.6 | $3.00 | $15.00 | 200K | $1.50 (50% off) | 50% off | Coding, writing, general analysis | | Claude Sonnet 4 | $3.00 | $15.00 | 200K | $1.50 (50% off) | 50% off | General-purpose (legacy, still available) | | Claude Haiku 3.5 | $0.25 | $1.25 | 200K | $0.125 (50% off) | 50% off | Classification, extraction, simple Q&A |

-All Claude models maintain a consistent 1:5 input-to-output pricing ratio.
-Output tokens โ€” what the model generates โ€” always cost 5x more than input tokens.
+- Input-to-output ratio: All Claude models maintain a consistent 1:5 pricing ratio.
+Output tokens (what the model generates) always cost 5x more than input tokens.
 This ratio has remained unchanged across every Claude generation.

 What Does Anthropic API Access Actually Cost Monthly?